Uniform-in-time convergence and turnpike properties of linear-quadratic mean field control problems with common noise: Turnpike property of the mean field control problem

 \section{Turnpike property of the mean field control problem}

-In this section, we first present some key estimates that connect the coefficient functions $P_T(\cdot)$, $\bar{\Pi}_T(\cd)$, $p_T(\cdot)$, $\Theta_T^*(\cdot)$, $\bar \Th_T^*(\cd)$, and $\theta_T^*(\cdot)$, which arise in \textbf{Problem (MFC)$^T$} from Section \ref{s:mean_field_control_problem}, to the corresponding constant matrices and vectors $P$, $\bar{\Pi}$, $p$, $\Theta^*$, $\bar \Th^*$ and $\theta^*$ from \textbf{Problem (EMFC)} in Section \ref{s:ergodic_MF_control_problem}.
-Then, leveraging these natural convergence results, we demonstrate the stochastic turnpike property between the optimal pairs of \textbf{Problem (MFC)$^T$} and \textbf{Problem (EMFC)}.
+In this section, we first present key estimates comparing the coefficient functions $P_T(\cdot)$, $\bar{\Pi}_T(\cd)$, $p_T(\cdot)$, $\Theta_T^*(\cdot)$, $\bar \Th_T^*(\cd)$, and $\theta_T^*(\cdot)$, which arise in \textbf{Problem (MFC)$^T$} from Section \ref{s:mean_field_control_problem}, with the corresponding constant matrices and vectors $P$, $\bar{\Pi}$, $p$, $\Theta^*$, $\bar \Th^*$, and $\theta^*$ from \textbf{Problem (EMFC)} in Section \ref{s:ergodic_MF_control_problem}.
+Using these convergence results, we demonstrate the stochastic turnpike property between the optimal pairs of \textbf{Problem (MFC)$^T$} and \textbf{Problem (EMFC)}.
 Finally, we establish a turnpike property at the level of value functions.